 Schizotypal Personality Disorder

-Eccentric thinking or way of dressing
+- Eccentric thinking or way of dressing

 Antisocial Personality Disorder

-- Lying, cheating or stealing
+- Frequent lying, cheating, or stealing

-- Violent actions or behaviors
+- Violent behaviors or thought processes

-- Lack of personal responsibility for actions
+- Lack of personal responsibility for one’s actions

 Borderline Personality Disorder